 The recall of vehicles to correct defective airbags was a major recall that resulted in the loss of life for many.

-A tragic situation that has everyone shaking their heads.
+Heartbreaking and tragic situations that have everyone shaking their heads.

-I don’t know about you but when I see organizations make blatant mistakes in how products are designed, manufactured, or delivered to the customer I have to wonder what is going on behind the scenes.
+I don’t know about you, but when I see organizations make blatant mistakes in how products are designed, manufactured, or delivered to the customer, I have to wonder what is happening behind the scenes.

 One of the biggest challenges with the pace of business today is that it doesn’t easily allow for the “think” time necessary to refine products and services before they are delivered to the paying customer.

 I would argue that businesses can’t afford to not get it right on the front end of product and service development.